401trg/401trg.github.io/pages/winnti-evolution-going-open-source.md

 ![winnti_image_6](images/winnti_image_6.png)

-Figure 7: BeEF hook.js request.
+Figure 6: Added hook.js load request placed in fake resume.

 At this point, in cases where BeEF has been used, exploits are typically attempted on victim hosts with the help of BeEF modules.
 A commonly used module was Jenkins_groovy_code_exec.